Andrew Hemmings

-Andrew Gailbraith Hemmings (born 9 August 1954 in Reading, Berkshire) is a British sailor who has sailed at the Olympic Games and in multiple America's Cups.
+Andrew Gailbraith Hemmings (born 9 August 1964 in Reading, Berkshire) is a British sailor who has sailed at the Olympic Games and in multiple America's Cups.
+He is the author of the book, Crewing to Win published in 1994.

 Hemmings was a world youth champion in the 470 and former UK and world champion in the 420.
 He was also UK, European and World champion in the J/24.
 He was selected to represent Great Britain at the 1988 Summer Olympics, sailing in a 470 with Jason Belben.
 The pair placed 15th.
 He again represented Great Britain at the 1992 Summer Olympics, placing 6th in the Men's 470 alongside Paul Brotherton.